SamHazim/RivalTracker/README.md

 Possible use cases;

-1. Add vector circuit maps to websites from a growing library of prepared maps
+1. Add vector circuit maps to websites from a growing library of prepared circuit maps
 2. A framework to draw cars/nodes on said map and animate their progress in near realtime fashion - allowing for at-a-glance race coverage and standings updates.
 3. Provides 'crew-chief/race engineer' functions where engineers can make race decisions based on the current status of the race (e.g. when to pit).